missa7481/missa7481.github.io/_pages/research.md

 My primary research thrust revolves around the effective utilization of human-generated data, with a specific emphasis on harnessing crowdsourced information.
 My objective is twofold: firstly, to advance our comprehension of community resilience and to facilitate informed decision-making and management strategies for natural disasters and unforeseen events.
-Secondly, to explore citizen awareness of climate change, with a vision of contributing to a sustainable future.
+Secondly, to explore the nexus of humans, infrastructure, and climate change in urban environments, with a vision of contributing to a sustainable future.
 At the core of my research lies a robust data-driven framework, encompassing cutting-edge techniques such as machine learning, deep learning, and epidemic modeling.
 My research interest extends across several pivotal domains: computational simulations for infrastructure